FlyfishSec/rsGen/README.md

- rsGen - Reverse Shell Payload Genrator.
+ rsGen - Reverse Shell Payload Generator.
  =

   rsGen is a Reverse Shell Payload Generator for hacking. built by Windows Batch and Jscript.
 The main functions include native command generation and variant command generation.
 In version 2.0, I added an anonymous reverse shell receiving function "-ngrok" and "-pgrok".